 Allergies caused by internal and external factors exhibit a wide range of symptoms, from mild itching and sneezing to potentially life-threatening developments.
-Whatever the severity of your symptoms, Dr. Noga Askenazi and the team at Advanced Allergy & Asthma Associates in Illinois understand that living with allergies can be miserable.
+Whatever the severity of your symptoms, Dr. Noga Askenazi and the team at Advanced Allergy & Asthma Associates S.C. understand that living with allergies can be miserable.

 They have dedicated the practice to the diagnosis and treatment of allergy symptoms and place particular emphasis on identifying your allergy triggers using allergy skin testing.
 Once they know what is triggering an allergy, it is easy to treat symptoms.